 Today, the island’s facilities are managed by the National Park Service.
 It’s considered as part of the Golden Gate National Recreation Area and is open to tours.
 Visitors can reach the island by ferry ride from Pier 33, near Fisherman’s Wharf, San Francisco.
 Hornblower Cruises and Events, operating under the name Alcatraz Cruises, is the official ferry provider to and from the island.

 Hornblower launched the nation’s first hybrid propulsion ferry in 2008.
-It was the Hornblower Hybrid, which now serves the island, docking at the Alcatraz Wharf.
+It was the Hornblower Hybrid.
+It now serves the island, docking at the Alcatraz Wharf.

-There are quite a few landmarks on the island which include the Main Cellhouse, Library, Dining Hall, and Lighthouse.
-More landmarks are ruins of the Warden’s House and Officers Club, Parade Grounds, and Building 64.
-Also find the Water Tower, New Industries Building, Model Industries Building, and the Recreation Yard.
+There are quite a few landmarks on the island.
+They include the Main Cellhouse, Library, Dining Hall, and Lighthouse.
+More landmarks are ruins of the Warden’s House and Officers Club.
+There are also Parade Grounds, and Building 64.
+Also included are the Water Tower, New Industries Building, Model Industries Building, and the Recreation Yard.

 Alcatraz in the Media and Popular Culture